chalmersbike/chalmersbike.github.io/pages/bugs.md

 ## How to manually set the date and time

-To set the day: `date --set 1998-11-02` (In the format YYYY-MM-DD) To set the time: `date --set 21:08:00` (In the format HHMMSS using 24 hour clock)
+To set the day: `sudo date --set 1998-11-02` (In the format YYYY-MM-DD)

+To set the time: `sudo date --set 21:08:00` (In the format HHMMSS using 24 hour clock)